codecrafters-io/build-your-own-redis/stage_descriptions/auth-06-hz3.md

 The server responds with `+OK\r\n` if the specified password's hash matches any of the hashes in the user's password list.

-If no match is found, the server responds with the [RESP simple error](https://redis.io/docs/latest/develop/reference/protocol-spec/#simple-errors): `WRONGPASS invalid username-password pair or user is disabled.`.
+If no match is found, the server responds with the [RESP simple error](https://redis.io/docs/latest/develop/reference/protocol-spec/#simple-errors): `WRONGPASS invalid username-password pair or user is disabled.`

 For this stage, you just need to respond to the `AUTH` command appropriately.
 You don't need to actually authenticate the connection.
 We'll get to that in later stages.